alt440/Silver-Lining/README.md

 A web application that promotes an environmental protection.
 The site includes plenty of environmental contents, such as;

-- Real time air quality level in Montreal
+- Real time air quality level around the world

 - Environmental news for 2018 in one sight to look back at environmental issue